gii-is-DP2/DP2-1920-GI-04/readme.md

 * Creating a beauty solution with the title 'Grooming' and PetType 'Dog', and it is not created since a beauty solution with that title and type was just created before. - :x:
 * Creating a beauty solution with a blank title or no PetType selected, and it is not created successfully. - :x:

-### US02 - Listing Beauty Services
+### US02 - Listing Beauty Solutions
 As an user of the system or a guest
-So that I can look up for information about which beauty services can interest me
+So that I can look up for information about which beauty solutions can interest me
-I want to be able to list all beauty services provided by PetClinic
+I want to be able to list all beauty solutions provided by PetClinic

 Use cases:

-* Creating a beauty service with "enabled" set to true, and it appears on the listing. - :heavy_check_mark:
+* Creating a beauty solution with "enabled" set to true, and it appears on the listing. - :heavy_check_mark:
-* Creating a beauty service with "enabled" set to false, and it doesn't appear on the listing. - :x:
+* Creating a beauty solution with "enabled" set to false, and it doesn't appear on the listing. - :x:

-### US03 - Filtering Beauty Services
+### US03 - Filtering Beauty Solutions
 As an user of the system or a guest
-So that I can search for the services that interest me more efficiently
+So that I can search for the solutions that interest me more efficiently
-I want to be able to filter beauty services by PetType
+I want to be able to filter beauty solutions by PetType

 Use cases:

-* Creating a beauty service with "cat" PetType, and it appears on the filtering set on "cat". - :heavy_check_mark:
+* Creating a beauty solution with "cat" PetType, and it appears on the filtering set on "cat". - :heavy_check_mark:
-* Creating a beauty service with "dog" PetType, and it doesn't appear on the filtering set on "cat". - :x:
+* Creating a beauty solution with "dog" PetType, and it doesn't appear on the filtering set on "cat". - :x:

-### US04 - Editing Beauty Services
+### US04 - Editing Beauty Solutions
 As an administrator
-So that I can keep up to date the information displayed on the web about a service of our clinic
+So that I can keep up to date the information displayed on the web about a solution of our clinic
-I want to be able to update information of the services on the system
+I want to be able to update information of the solutions on the system

 Details:

 *	PetType cannot be changed
 *	All the creating restrictions are also applied on updating
-* If you change the "enabled" property to false, previously booked services remain unaffected even if the date is on the future.
+* If you change the "enabled" property to false, previously booked solutions remain unaffected even if the date is on the future.

 Use cases:

-* Edit a beauty service with a given name and enabled set to true, and change it to "Test A" and enabled set to false.
+* Edit a beauty solution with a given name and enabled set to true, and change it to "Test A" and enabled set to false.
 It's successful. - :heavy_check_mark:
-* Edit a beauty service with a given name, and change it to "Test A" and change the PetType.
+* Edit a beauty solution with a given name, and change it to "Test A" and change the PetType.
 It's not successful. - :x:
-* Edit a beauty service with a given name, and change it to "".
+* Edit a beauty solution with a given name, and change it to "".
 It's not successful. - :x:

-### US05 - Booking Beauty Service Visit
+### US05 - Booking Beauty Solution Visit
 As an owner
 So that my pet remains beautiful, healthy and happy
-I want to be able to book a visit for a beauty service I’m interested in
+I want to be able to book a visit for a beauty solution I’m interested in

 Details:

 *	You can’t book more than one visit at the same time for the same pet.
 *	You can only book visits for tomorrow at the earliest.
-*	Visit hours are divided in X minutes intervals (a different amount of time depending on each service).
+*	Visit hours are divided in X minutes intervals (a different amount of time depending on each solution).
-*	You can’t select a time slot for a visit if the vet that provides that service is already booked on it.
+*	You can’t select a time slot for a visit if the vet that provides that solution is already booked on it.

 Use Cases:

-* Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
+* Book a beauty solution visit for a free timeslot, for a pet you own, for a solution of that PetType.
 It's successful. - :heavy_check_mark:
-* Book a beauty service visit for a free timeslot, for a pet you own, for a service of other PetType.
+* Book a beauty solution visit for a free timeslot, for a pet you own, for a solution of other PetType.
 It's not successful. - :x:
-* Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
+* Book a beauty solution visit for a free timeslot, for a pet you own, for a solution of that PetType.
 It's successful.
-The, with another owner, do the same for that very same timeslot, and a another service of the same Vet.
+The, with another owner, do the same for that very same timeslot, and a another solution of the same Vet.
 It's not successful. - :x:

-### US06 - Removing Beauty Service Visit
+### US06 - Removing Beauty Solution Visit
 As an owner
 So that I can change my plans after booking a visit
-I want to be able to withdraw my booked beauty service visits
+I want to be able to withdraw my booked beauty solution visits

 Details: